 But, drying does not always require heat.
 Keep these things in mind:

 Sunlight dries, but also heats the brick which causes moisture to migrate inwards.
 Rain, drawn by capillary action, also migrates inward.
 Wind drives the rain, but also can create pressure differences Wind together with humidity, creates a vapor pressure gradient which can further cause moisture migration.

 Air gaps can slow this moisture movement.
 Sometimes heat and sun can slow drying down.
 Drying can occur more efficiently in cold and very cold areas.
 We must build building that use material best suited for each of these areas.

 Vapor barriers, what are they, what do they do?

 They are used to control the flow of moisture into the building envelop.
 Moisture can be vapor/humidity/liquid.
-Modern construction has something call “house wrap”, house wrap lets some moisture through, but, stops both liquid water and air.
-Different types of house wrap have different properties.
+Modern construction has something call “house wrap”, house wrap lets some moisture through, but stops both liquid water and air.
+Several types of house wrap have different properties.
 Older homes used to use building paper, but it had a lot of seams and would compromise the envelope.

-Moisture moves through building materials in three different ways:
+Moisture moves through building materials in three ways:

 - Capillary Action: when the surface is wet

 - Vapor diffusion: This is part of the second law of thermodynamics:

 Moisture will flow across a concentration gradient as a heat gradient.
 More flows to less.